UAL-RE/data-viz-challenge/faq.md

 An opportunity to activate a multidisciplinary network of graduate students engaged in digital scholarship or data science, and a suite of instructional materials that can be reused and integrated into future instruction and training.

 ## What is the expected time commitment?
-The program runs January 2020 through December 2020 and includes weekly meetings on Friday afternoons while classes are in session, as well as self-directed learning time, with an estimated commitment of approximately 4 hours per week.
+The program runs January 2020 through December 2020 and includes weekly meetings on Friday afternoons while classes are in session, as well as self-directed learning time, with an estimated commitment of approximately 4 hours per week during the regular semester.

+## What if I am just starting my graduate work?
+Great!
+If there is some technology or software that you would like to learn in order to pursue potential research avenues, and you are interested in sharing that knowledge with the rest of the UA community, then this program is for you.

+## Will you sponsor group projects?
+The fellowship program is designed to support individual graduate students.
+That said, fellows will not be required to work alone on developing training materials.

 ## What is the stipend?
 The stipend is $1,500 total, disbursed in two installments through students' bursar accounts.